 The most important book ever written on energy economics was published in 1865 by William Stanley Jevons, The Coal Question (London: Macmillan and Company).
 This classic is out of print but available in its entirety on the Internet.
 It is well worth reading.
 The book marks the birth of an entire discipline, and Jevons’s remarkably sophisticated treatment of energy sustainability remains pertinent today.
-In a real sense, the Obama approach to energy was refuted by the insight of W. S. Jevons almost 150 years ago.
+In a real sense, the Biden approach to energy was refuted by the insight of W. S. Jevons almost 150 years ago.

 Jevons makes four points regarding windpower.

 “When in 1708 windmills were wanted to try and drain certain Scotch coal-mines; John Young, the millwright of Montrose, was found to be the only man in the country who could erect windmills” (p.
 75).

 2) windpower is intermittent and unsuitable for modern work

 “The first great requisite of motive power is, that it shall be wholly at our command, to be exerted when, and where, and in what degree we desire.
 The wind, for instance, as a direct motive power, is wholly inapplicable to a system of machine labour, for during a calm season the whole business of the country would be thrown out of gear” (p.
 122).

 “Before the era of steam-engines, windmills were tried for draining mines, ‘but, though they were powerful machines, they were very irregular, so that in a long tract of calm weather the mines were drowned, and all the workmen thrown idle.
 From this cause, the contingent expenses of these machines were very great; besides, they were only applicable in open and elevated situations’” (p.
 123).

 “Civilization … is the economy of power, and consists in withdrawing and using our small fraction of force in a happy mode and moment” (p.
 122).